Singh-Shubham1/Personal-Resume-Website/README.md

-# 🌐 Personal Portfolio Website
+# 🌐 Personal Resume Website

 A modern, responsive Personal Portfolio Website built using **HTML, CSS, and JavaScript**.
 This project showcases my skills, projects, and contact information in a professional and user-friendly interface.